Disinfecting Wipes vs. Sanitizing Wipes

 Disinfecting wipes can be used anywhere there is a possibility for bacteria and virus transmission, but there are certain limitations.
 Since disinfectants are stronger than sanitizers, you shouldn't use them on surfaces where food will be prepared or served, and it's a good practice to wash your hands after disinfecting to remove any irritants from the wipes.

-1. Emergency Care Centers
+1. Fitness Centers

 2. Locker Rooms